by Gérard Lebel

 A question is worth asking about Marie-Rogère Lepage, born to 1631, widow of Paul Bellefontaine, daughter of René Lepage, sieur of the Cross, and Catherine Millot.
 Marie-Rogère was born in Saint-Martin, city of Clamecy, in Burgundy.
 Was she related to Louis, Germain and Constance?
 Perhaps!
 She came here under the auspices of the institution of the king's daughters.
 On 5 December 1667, at Quebec, she married Roch Thoéry, Sieur de l'Ormeau, a soldier in the Carignan regiment.
-Finally, the 16 October 1681, she convolait again with Jean-Baptiste Peuvret, owner of the back-fief of Mesnu on the island of Orleans.
+Finally, the 16 October 1681, she was again convolent with Jean-Baptiste Peuvret, owner of the back-fief of Mesnu on the island of Orleans.
 Those who are alike come together, says the saying.

 On the island of Orleans